georginikolov7/h2-car-telemetry/readme.md

 - Battery and voltage measuring circuit (see `pcb/`)
 - Bluetooth-capable mobile device (Android)

+### Parameters to keep in mind
+Battery:
+- Minimal voltage before cut-off - 6.4V
+- Maximal charge voltage - 8.6V
+---
+!!!
+Since battery voltage range IS OUTSIDE working range of the seeed XIAO board, a voltage divider circuit is used to reduce the supplied voltage before passing it to analog input on the board !!!
+---
 ### Software

 - [PlatformIO](https://platformio.org/) (for microcontroller firmware)